-JoAnn has been practicing speech therapy for 20 years and has a masters degree in speech language pathology from West Chester University in Pennsylvania.
+JoAnn has been practicing speech therapy for 20 years and has a master’s degree in speech-language pathology from West Chester University in Pennsylvania.
 She treats across the entire life span and sees newborn patients to those over 100 years old.
-She is trained in LSVT BIG that helps train people with Parkinson’s disease, and she’s trained in VitalStim therapy which helps with swallowing.
+She is trained in LSVT BIG which helps train people with Parkinson’s disease, and she’s trained in VitalStim therapy which helps with swallowing.
 She treats people with impairments in the following areas: language, cognition, speech, and swallowing.

-Lindsay is a speech language pathologist with a focus in pediatrics.
+Lindsay is a speech-language pathologist with a focus on pediatrics.
 She services a broad range of developmental needs in the areas of feeding and eating, communication, social function, and cognition.
 She received her bachelor of science from the University of Wisconsin-River Falls and her master’s degree from the University of Minnesota-Duluth.